The science comes first.

 Curriculum Alignment

-The method works.
-And it covers exactly what's on your exam.
+The methods work.
+And they cover exactly what's on your exam.

-The first seven concepts answer "does this approach work?"
-This one answers "will it help me pass?"
+The six methods above answer "does this approach work?"
+This principle answers "will it help me pass?"

-The science says the method works.
-The curriculum alignment means it works on the material that actually matters for results day.
+The science says the methods work.
+The curriculum alignment means they work on the material that actually matters for results day.

 The research is clear: you learn deeper when you think.